SynthstromAudible/DelugeFirmware/docs/community_features.md

                         3) go back to the automation overview;
     - ([#1083]) Updated the Automation Overview and grid shortcuts in automation view for MIDI clips to match the grid shortcut cc mappings for MIDI Follow.
-So if you want to change what CC's map to what grid shortcuts in the Automation View for MIDI Clips, you would need to edit the MIDIFollow.XML template for MIDI Follow mode.
+So if you want to change what CC's map to what grid shortcuts in the Automation View for MIDI Clips, you would need to edit the `SETTINGS/MIDIFollow.XML` template for MIDI Follow mode.
     - ([#1156]) Change interpolation shortcut + Provide better integration with Deluge menu system and consistency with Select encoder usage.
         - Updated `AUTOMATION VIEW` to move the Interpolation shortcut to the Interpolation pad in the first column of